robnolen/aws-scaling-threat-detection-workshop/docs/01-environment-setup.md

 6. Click **Create rule**.
 7.	**Optional:** Consider examining the Lambda function to see what it does.
 Open the <a href="https://us-west-2.console.aws.amazon.com/lambda/home?region=us-west-2" target="_blank">Lambda console</a>.
 Click on the function named **threat-detection-wksp-remediation-nacl**

-	> What will the function do when invoked?
+    !!! question "What will the function do when invoked?"

-	> What will the **threat-detection-wksp-remediation-inspector** functions do?

 ## Enable Amazon GuardDuty